Spirituality and Mental Health

 It does not take a medical degree to realize that spirituality can be essential in providing a coping mechanism to a person who’s suffered psychological turmoil or is currently embroiled in it – that’s where the adage that there are no atheists in foxholes comes from (although we must, once again, point out that religion and spirituality are not the same).
 There is a notable body of research covering this topic and we’ll cite a few examples in order to illustrate our point.

 One such study(3) states that religion and spirituality have the potential to stimulate mental health by providing community and support, affirmative beliefs, and coping mechanisms, but that they can also be harmful (by propagating misunderstanding and the negative versions of what was previously listed), which is why medical practitioners need an increased level of awareness regarding these matters – so they could accentuate the good aspects and stifle the bad.
-Another study(4) looked at the recovery of 6 people who had suffered from mental illnesses and noted that they found the holistic approach and spirituality to be vital to their recovery process.

-Finally, the last study(5) we’ll mention in this section examined the connection between spirituality and religion and the wellbeing of older patients who were hospitalized.
+Finally, the last study(4) we’ll mention in this section examined the connection between spirituality and religion and the wellbeing of older patients who were hospitalized.
 Their findings showed that spiritual experiences and religious activities correlated with superior psychological health and increased levels of social support.

 Dealing with Addiction

 While not everyone may be aware of it, addiction is officially recognized as a mental illness.
-This is evidenced by the fact that both the American Psychiatric Association and the National Institute on Drug Abuse define it as a “brain disease”(6)(7).
+This is evidenced by the fact that both the American Psychiatric Association and the National Institute on Drug Abuse define it as a “brain disease”(5)(6).
 And if you were to assume that spirituality could also be hugely important to this aspect of what we now know is mental wellbeing, you’d be absolutely right.

 This is clearly seen in the famous 12-step model, probably the most well-known program of its kind.
-A study(8) surveyed 527 attendees of American Narcotics Anonymous meetings and found that they were more inclined toward a spiritual orientation than any formal religion, as well as that this spirituality was integral to their abstinence as it was associated with reduced cravings.
+A study(7) surveyed 527 attendees of American Narcotics Anonymous meetings and found that they were more inclined toward a spiritual orientation than any formal religion, as well as that this spirituality was integral to their abstinence as it was associated with reduced cravings.

 Even though it’s clearly not the easiest notion to comprehend, spirituality is immensely important to a great many people.
 As such, it’s no wonder it can be a large contributor to a person’s mental wellbeing.
 Medical experts and authorities have taken note of this and we are likely to see more spiritual aspects make their way into psychiatric treatment in the years to come.
 But there is no need to wait for things to escalate to such a degree before you turn to spirituality – even under everyday circumstances, when things start to get a little overwhelming, simply looking inward and reflecting on the way we decide what matters to us can be enough to provide a measure of relief in times of psychological stress and help us set our priorities straight.